riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 | ------------ | --------------------------------------------------------------------------------- | ----------- |
 | z            | Print `zero` (`x0`) register for immediate 0, typically used with constraints `J` |             |
 | i            | Print `i` if corresponding operand is immediate.                                  |             |

+## Function Multi-version

+Function multi-versioning(FMV) provides an approach to selecting the appropriate function according to the runtime environment.
+The final binary may contain all versions of the function, with the compiler generating all supported versions and the runtime selecting the appropriate one.

+This feature is triggered by `target_version/target_clones` function attribute.